-Extant libraries that implement the above-mentioned kinds of decision diagram are often somewhat cumbersome to use in model-checking code, as compared with what one might hope for, given that usually one merely needs to efficiently implement certain tuple-set-based operations.
+Extant libraries that support the above-mentioned kinds of decision diagram are often somewhat cumbersome to use for building model checkers, as compared with what one might hope for, given that usually one merely needs to efficiently provide certain tuple-set-based operations.

 Of special concern is the fact that, for the sake of efficiency, tuple-set operations must sometimes be performed where different arguments are different kinds of DD.
-Until now, these situations have been handled individually by manually implementing a new function to correctly calculate the desired function given the specific kinds of DDs used as input and desired as output.
+Until now, these situations have been handled individually by manually defining a new function to correctly calculate the desired function given the specific kinds of DDs used as input and desired as output.
 Thus, these libraries must be incrementally extended by their users when new combinations of parameter types are necessary.
-This situation results in a great may manually coded functions, each of which must be tediously debugged, etc., as well as in libraries where the API is bloated with many functions with similar purposes.
-This situation motivates our novel invention of GDDs, which have variants with the advantages of any of the above kinds of DD.
+This situation results in a great may manually constructed functions, each of which must be tediously debugged, etc., as well as in libraries where the API is bloated with many functions with similar purposes.
+This situation motivates our novel invention of GDDs, which have the theoretical and practical advantages of all of the above kinds of DD.

-I propose to remedy the particular problem of having too many manually coded functions, through the use of GDDs and parametric variants thereof to describe the types of DDs and implement all associated operations through template metaprogramming from a relatively small base of manually generated code.
+I propose to remedy the particular problem of having too many manually defined functions, through the use of GDDs and parametric variants thereof to describe the types of DDs and instantiate all associated operations through template metaprogramming from a relatively small base of manually generated code.

-I further propose to improve the API of GDD libraries through the use of C++ template metaprogramming in a way that allows code to be modeled more closely on the higher-level pseudocode on which it is based.
+I further propose to improve the API of GDD libraries through the use of C++ template metaprogramming in a way that allows executable definitions to be modeled more closely on the higher-level pseudocode on which they are based.

-Procedural metaprogramming, or the generation of code at compile time by user code, has been used in procedural languages ever since macro was added to the Lisp programming language, for the purpose of generating efficient code for specialized 'mini-language' notations embedded within procedural language $code [34](\S6.38)$ .
+Procedural metaprogramming, or the generation of code at compile time by user code, has been used in procedural languages ever since macro was added to the Lisp programming language, for the purpose of generating efficient code for specialized 'mini-language' notations embedded within procedural language code [34](§7.38).
 Later procedural languages, such as PL/1 and C also adopted the use of macros for code generation, although those macro implementations were relatively text-oriented and could easily generate unintended multiple definitions for a given name.
-The relative messiness of macros prompted the invention of 'hygienic' macro-expansion for languages in the Lisp family $[30](\S6.39)[2](\S6.40)[5](\S6.41)$ , while Ada and Java allow only generics, which have considerably less flexibility than macros, but are relatively safe [29]((6.44)[23]((6.45))).
-The C++ programming language uses templates and type-based specialization to obtain many more of the benefits of macros in a relatively safe way $[47](\S 6.42)$ .
-The Scala programming language was created with extended support for metaprogramming in the form of implicit parameters, manifests, language feature virtualization, syntactic flexibility, and other features $[39](\S6.21)[35](\S6.22)$ .
-Scala would be my preferred language for this research if not for concerns about efficiency, as Scala implementations compile to Java bytecode.
-It has however been shown that C++ template specialization can be used to perform almost arbitrarily complex computation at compile time [44](§6.47).
-Thus C++ is in principle capable of supporting the kind of notational improvements I would like to implement, although with less syntactic convenience than what is possible with Lisp or Scala.
-The recent availability of implementations of C++11 further simplifies the task of metaprogramming in C++ $[48](\S6.43)[45](\S6.46)$ .
-Hence, I believe a C++11 GDD library implementation, using template metaprogramming, would fit well the needs of our model-checking research.
+The relative messiness of macros prompted the invention of 'hygienic' macro-expansion for languages in the Lisp family [30](§7.39)[2](§7.40)[5](§7.41), while Ada and Java allow only generics, which have considerably less flexibility than macros, but are relatively safe $[29](\S7.44)[23](\S7.45)$.
+The C++ programming language uses templates and type-based specialization to obtain many more of the benefits of macros in a relatively safe way [47](§7.42).
+The Scala programming language was created with extended support for metaprogramming in the form of implicit parameters, manifests, language feature virtualization, syntactic flexibility, and other features [39](§7.21)[35](§7.22).
+Scala would be the preferred language for this research if not for concerns about efficiency, as Scala apparently compiles to Java bytecode.
+It has however been shown that C++ template specialization can be used to perform almost arbitrarily complex computation at compile time [44](§7.47).
+Thus C++ is in principle capable of supporting the kind of notational improvements I would like to include although with less syntactic convenience than what is possible with Lisp or Scala.
+The recent availability of compilers for C++11 further simplifies the task of metaprogramming in C++ $[48](\S7.43)[45](\S7.46)$.
+Hence, I believe a C++11 GDD library interface using template metaprogramming, would fit well the needs of the proposed model-checking research.